Lane Kenworthy, The Good Society

 Figure 12.
 Commitment to development

+Commitment to development index.
 2025.
 Scale: 0 to 100.
-Composite index that aggregates scores for eight components: foreign aid, openness to imports from developing countries, openness to migrants and refugees, foreign investment, support for technology diffusion, greenhouse gas emissions and other environmental concerns, support for global public health, and contributions to peacekeeping and humanitarian intervention.
+Aggregated from country scores on eight components: foreign aid, openness to imports from developing countries, openness to migrants and refugees, foreign investment, support for technology diffusion, greenhouse gas emissions and other environmental concerns, support for global public health, and contributions to peacekeeping and humanitarian intervention.
+The horizontal axis doesn’t begin at zero.
 Data source: Center for Global Development.

 Innovation